pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 The following figure shows the basic methodology.
 ![gauss_seidel](images/iteration_gauss_seidel.png "Gauss-Seidel iterations")

-Gauss-Seidel iterations are very simple, but unstable for cases with incompressible flow and high added mass.
+Gauss-Seidel iterations are very simple, but unstable for cases with incompressible flow and high added-mass.
 A considerable convergence stabilization and acceleration is obtained by modifying the input to the one or both of the solvers using derivative information, as will be shown further.

 ### Settings